 |Introductory Bonus Offer|

 If you stay at Hilton hotels or resorts often, you’ll rack up points quickly.
-You’ll get at least 30X points per $1 spent at eligible Hilton properties, in part from this card and in part from your Hilton Gold member status.
+You’ll get at least 30X points per $1 spent at eligible Hilton properties (12X points from the card and 18X points for Hilton Honors Gold status), in part from this card and in part from your Hilton Gold member status.
 If you value those points at 0.4–1 cent each, you’ll be getting a cash back equivalent of 12–30% at Hilton properties.

 You can earn a much better return on your spending with the Surpass Card than with the Premium Rewards card.
 However, the rewards have more limitations.
 To get the best value you’ll need to redeem them for stays or other purchases with one specific hotel brand (Hilton), whereas you have more flexibility with the Premium Rewards card,